Auction learning as a two-player game: Auction learning as a two-player game

 \subsection{The augmented Lagrangian method and its shortcomings}

 \paragraph{Optimization and training.} We briefly review the training procedure proposed by \cite{dutting2017optimal} to learn optimal auctions.
-The authors apply the augmented Lagrangian method to solve the constrained problem \eqref{eq:empirical_prob} and consider the loss:

-where $\lambda \in\mathbb{R}^n$ is a vector of Lagrange multipliers and $\rho>0$ is a parameter controlling the weight of the quadratic penalty.
-We refer the reader to \autoref{app:dutt_train_alg} for more details about the training procedure.
+The authors apply the augmented Lagrangian method to solve the constrained problem \eqref{eq:empirical_prob} and consider the loss:\\ where $\lambda \in\mathbb{R}^n$ is a vector of Lagrange multipliers and $\rho>0$ is a parameter controlling the weight of the quadratic penalty.
+More details about the training procedure can be found in Appendix A.

 \paragraph{Scheduling consistency problem.} The parameters $\lambda$ and $\rho$ are time-varying.
-Indeed, their value changes according to a pre-defined scheduling of the following form: 1) Initialize $\lambda$ and $\rho$ with respectively $\lambda^0$ and $\rho^0$, 2) Update $\rho$ every $T_{\rho}$ iterations : $\rho^{t+1} \leftarrow \rho^{t} + c ,$ where $c$ is a pre-defined constant, 3) Update $\lambda$ every $T_{\lambda}$ iterations according to $\lambda_i^{t+1} \leftarrow \lambda_i^t + \rho^t \, \widehat{r}_i^{w^{t}} $. \\
+Indeed, their value changes according to a pre-defined scheduling of the following form: 1) Initialize $\lambda$ and $\rho$ with respectively $\lambda^0$ and $\rho^0$, 2) Update $\rho$ every $T_{\rho}$ iterations : $\rho^{t+1} \leftarrow \rho^{t} + c ,$ where $c$ is a pre-defined constant, 3) Update $\lambda$ every $T_{\lambda}$ iterations according to $\lambda_i^t \leftarrow \lambda_i^t + \rho^t \, \widehat{r}_i^{w^{t}} $.

 Therefore, this scheduling requires to set up five hyper parameters $(\lambda^0,\rho^0,c,T_{\lambda},T_{\rho})$.
-Some of the experiments \citep{dutting2017optimal} were about learning an optimal mechanism for an $n $-bidder $m$-item auction ($n \times m$) where the valuations are iid $\mathcal{U}[0,1]$.
+Some of the experiments found \cite{dutting2017optimal} were about learning an optimal mechanism for an $n $-bidder $m$-item auction ($n \times m$) where the valuations are iid $\mathcal{U}[0,1]$.
 Different scheduling parameters were used for different values of $n$ and $m$.
 We report the values of the hyper parameters used for the $1 \times 2$, $3 \times 10$ and $5 \times 10$ settings in \autoref{tab:scheduling}(a).
 A natural question is whether the choice of parameters heavily affects the performance.
-We proceed to a numerical investigation of this questions but trying different schedulings (columns) for different settings (rows) and report our the results in \autoref{tab:scheduling}(b).
+We proceed to a numerical investigation of this questions by trying different schedulings (columns) for different settings (rows) and report our the results in \autoref{tab:scheduling}(b).

-We see that the auction returned by the network dramatically varies with the choice of scheduling parameters.
-For instance, when applying the parameters of $1\times 2$ to $5\times 10$, we obtain a revenue that is lower by 30\% !
+The auction returned by the network dramatically varies with the choice of scheduling parameters.
+When applying the parameters of $1\times 2$ to $5\times 10$, we obtain a revenue that is lower by 30\%!
 The performance of the learning algorithm strongly depends on the specific values of the hyperparameters.
-Finding an adequate scheduling requires an extensive hyperparameter search which may be lengthy in practice.
+Finding an adequate scheduling requires an extensive and time consuming hyperparameter search.

 \paragraph{Lack of interpretability.}

 How should one compare two mechanisms with different expected revenue and regret?
 Is a mechanism $M_1$ with revenue $P_1 = 1.01$ and an average total regret $R_1 = 0.02$ better than a mechanism $M_2$ with $P_2 = 1.0$ and $R_2 = 0.01$ ?
 The approach in \cite{dutting2017optimal} cannot answer this question.
 To see that, notice that when $\lambda_1 = \cdots = \lambda_n =\lambda$ we can rewrite ${\mathcal{L}(w;\lambda; \rho) = - P + \lambda R + \frac{\rho}{2} R^2}$.
 Which mechanism is better depends on the values of $\lambda$ and $\rho$.
 For example if $\rho=1$ and $\lambda =0.1$ we find that $M_1$ is better, but if $\rho=1$ and $\lambda =10$ then $M_2$ is better.
 Since the values of $\lambda$ and $\rho$ change with time, the Lagrangian approach in \cite{dutting2017optimal} cannot provide metric to compare two mechanisms.